felixlu/awesome-stars/topics.md

 ## cli

+- [superset-sh/superset](https://github.com/superset-sh/superset) - The terminal for orchestrating agents - Run a team of Claude Code, OpenCode, or any other CLI agents on your machine
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
 - [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.
 - [mfontanini/presenterm](https://github.com/mfontanini/presenterm) - A markdown terminal slideshow tool
 - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
+Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent
 - [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.